|

 Blancas where we have an impressive view of the hanging Piedras Blancas

 Glacier.
-Further on, we get to Rio Blanco (Fitz Roy base camp for climbers
+Further on, we get to Rio Blanco (Mt Fitz Roy base camp for climbers

 in the east walls of the group) and in the afternoon, having left our